Antimonii/Research-Project-Stuff/README.md

 # Research-Project-Stuff
-This repo contains work that is used in the final year research project
+This repository contains work that is used in the 7th semester research project